katcipis/sophia/notes/articles/spanner.md

 ```

 So defining order using global wall clock is really hard but
-at the same time extremelly useful if you find a way to solve it.
+at the same time extremelly useful if you find a way to do it.

 Nothing in a distributed system is 100% precise, specially because you will get
 all kinds of stochastic failures, so the aim of TrueTime is to be as reliable
 as the rest of the hardware that the system already depends (like the rate of
-failures of CPUs compared to the rate of failure of atomic or GPS clocks).
+failures of CPUs compared to the rate of failure of atomic/GPS clocks).

 # Organization